content-island/workshop-step-by-step-guide/05-server-action/README.md

 # Server Actions

-In this case, we’re going to store the number of Likes on the server, but we’ll still be interacting with the client.
-That is, we’ll have a button that, when clicked, increments the number of likes and displays it on the screen.
+In this section, we’ll store the number of likes on the server while still interacting from the client.
+In other words, we’ll have a button that, when clicked, increments the number of likes and reflects the new value on screen.

-For simplicity, we’re going to store this value in a variable in memory (ideally, it should be saved in a database, along with a mapping of likes for each lesson ID).
+For simplicity, we’ll keep this value in memory (ideally, you’d save it in a database and maintain a mapping of likes by lesson/post ID).

-The first thing we do is define the server action setup (we’ll modify the astro.config file).
-Here we can choose whether to use Node.js, Vercel, Netlify, or Deno...
-In other words, once we make this choice, Astro will no longer generate a 100% static site, and we’ll need to deploy to a server that supports Node.js or whichever option we selected.
+First, let’s set up server actions by updating the Astro adapter (we’ll modify `astro.config.mjs`).
+Here you can choose Node.js, Vercel, Netlify, or Deno.
+Note that once you enable an adapter like these, Astro will no longer generate a 100% static site—you’ll need to deploy to a platform that supports the chosen runtime.

 ```bash
 npm install @astrojs/node